 It should be clear from Fig. 1, that owner replication is far from the optimum.
 Path replication is better, but does not result in SR replication.
 Both PtP strategies, although different by nature, led to almost perfect SR replication.
 This also comes to confirm our intuition that the exact strategies used for the pull/push phases of PtP are not very important, as long as they are the same in both phases.
+Here we only show PtP's ability to approximate SR replication.
+Results on PtP's performance and the achieved search gains can be found in [6].

-3. Consistency maintenance
+3 Consistency maintenance